buster/rrun/README.rst

 .. image:: rrun.gif

+Dependencies
+""""""""""""

+GTK3.10+

 Installation
 """"""""""""

+You have several options:

-Download a Debian package from https://github.com/buster/rrun/releases or compile yourself with "cargo build".
+#. download a Debian package from https://github.com/buster/rrun/releases
+#. install from crates.io with "cargo install rrun"
+#. compile yourself with "cargo build"

 Usage
 """""